manojkhanwalkar/ColumnDB/README.md

 Two examples are provided here - A person with various attributes and a marketing campaign.

+Setup :
+Define the rootDir in the yml files to point to the directory where the servers will store their data.
+The directory structure below is directories corresponding to list of databases and within each database are directories corresponding to the tables in the database.
+The table directory in turn will contain one file per column defined in the table metadata.
 Usage :

 Server is the main class.